Visual thinking for Human-Centred Design

 Group discounts are available for teams of 3 or more.

 Refund policy: You may refund your purchase anytime until 7 days after the course start date, no questions asked.

 6. Who else will be attending this course?

 You’ll be joined by researchers and designers from across the world.
 We have potential participants joining us from Asia Pacific, Europe, Middle East, North America and South Africa.

 7. Who is Visual Academy?

 Visual Academy is an online provider of content and learning experiences around visual thinking.
 It was created by Justin Cheong with the mission of improving visual literacy in the 21st century.

-Educator and Founder,
+Designer and Founder,